-There are many apps out there for peer-to-peer money transfers and one of the most popular to send money to friends and family in the U.S. is Venmo.
-With over 50 million active accounts as of 2019 and $160 billion in total payment volume in 2020, many Americans are already using Venmo, which is why many tenants already use it to pay rent.
+There are many apps out there for peer-to-peer money transfers, and one of the most popular to send money to friends and family in the U.S. is Venmo.
+With over 50 million active accounts as of 2019 and $160 billion in total payment volume in 2020, many Americans are already using Venmo, which is why many tenants already use it to pay rent online.

 Can you use Venmo for online rent collection?
 Yes.
 Can you use Venmo to collect rent?
 Yes.
 But should you do either of those things?
 That’s a whole other question.

 This is why, given its popularity, we decided to test the viability of Venmo as a rental payment and rent collection method to see if it truly stacks up against what Baselane has to offer as a financial platform truly built for the landlord-tenant relationship.

 Let’s take a closer look at this topic Venmo vs. Baselane: Which Rent Collection App is better?

 Both Venmo and Baselane allow landlords to collect online rent payments.
 Gone are the days of collecting rent from tenants in person or stopping by your building to empty a deposit slot full of envelopes every month.

 Between Venmo and Baselane, two apps that make it easy to send and receive money, which one is better?
 Let’s do a deep dive into each app and find out.

 Established in 2009 and owned by Paypal since 2012, Venmo is currently the go-to way many tenants pay rent online, even though it’s not strictly a rent payment app.
 Its primary purpose is to send and receive money peer-to-peer for a variety of different things.